Actyx/Actyx/web/developer.actyx.com/blog/2021-06-23-actyx-2-0-0-release.md

 # Getting Started

 For the last months, we worked incredibly hard on this release and we couldn't be more excited to share it with you.
-Most of the new features introduced with Actyx 2.0 build a foundation for further improvements and features.
+Most of the new features introduced with Actyx 2.0 are a foundation.
+A foundation which we will continue to improve and on which we will continue to build.
 They unlock a [roadmap](https://trello.com/b/thhTs62O/actyx-product-roadmap) of new features that we are already busy working on.
-We have several improvements in progress, such as the Actyx SDK for C# or configuration of ephemeral event streams so be sure to check our [community forum](https://community.actyx.com/), [socials](https://twitter.com/actyx), or [blog](https://developer.actyx.com/blog) so you don't miss any updates.
+We have several improvements in progress, such as the Actyx SDK for C# or configuration of ephemeral event streams so be sure to check our [Community Forum](https://community.actyx.com/), [Twitter](https://twitter.com/actyx), or [blog](https://developer.actyx.com/blog) so you don't miss any updates.

-Now it is your turn to take this new tool and use it to quickly implement all the use-cases you previously wanted to solve but couldn't due to incompatible infrastructure requirements.
+Now it is your turn to take Actyx 2.0 for a spin!

 To get started, simply [download Actyx](https://developer.actyx.com/releases) and start with one of our [tutorials](https://developer.actyx.com/docs/tutorials/overview).
 For a more detailed introduction to Actyx, please check out our [Actyx Academy](https://academy.actyx.com/)!

 As always, we are keen on hearing your opinions and feedback.
-If you have any questions or requests please visit our [developer community forum](https://community.actyx.com/)!
+If you have any questions or requests please visit our [Community Forum](https://community.actyx.com/)!

 Happy hacking!